Con Edison asks NY customers to conserve energy amid heat wave

-June 30 (Reuters) - New York utility company Con Edison (ED.N) on Wednesday asked customers in the New York City area to limit energy use during a heat wave that has gripped sections of the United States.
+(Reuters) - New York utility company Con Edison on Wednesday asked customers in the New York City area to limit energy use during a heat wave that has gripped sections of the United States.

 The company also said about 64,000 customers have been affected after it reduced power voltage by 8% to parts of the city’s Queens borough while crews work to repair equipment.

-Customers throughout New York City and Westchester County have been asked to curb the use of "energy-intensive appliances," Con Edison said in a news release.
+Customers throughout New York City and Westchester County have been asked to curb the use of "energy-intensive appliances," Con Edison said in a news release bit.ly/3h5a5KH.

 Our Standards: The Thomson Reuters Trust Principles.